 United States corporations are subject to United States federal income tax on the basis of their worldwide income.
 Foreign corporations generally are subject to United States federal income tax only on income that has a sufficient nexus to the United States.
 On October 22, 2004, the United States enacted the American Jobs Creation Act of 2004, or the AJCA.
-Under the AJCA, foreign corporations meeting certain ownership, operational and other tests are treated as United States corporations for United States federal income tax purposes and, therefore, are subject to United States federal income tax on their worldwide income.
+Under the AJCA, foreign corporations that after March 4, 2003 complete the acquisition of substantially all of the properties of a United States corporation and that meet certain ownership, operational and other tests are treated as United States corporations for United States federal income tax purposes and, therefore, are subject to United States federal income tax on their worldwide income.
 The AJCA grants broad regulatory authority to the Secretary of the Treasury to provide regulations as may be appropriate to determine whether a foreign corporation is treated as a United States corporation.
-We do not believe that the relevant provisions of the AJCA apply to VistaPrint Limited, but there can be no assurance that the Internal Revenue Service will not challenge this position or that a court will not sustain any such challenge.
-In addition, the United States congressional Joint Committee on Taxation has proposed additional rules that, if enacted, would treat a foreign corporation as a United States resident for United States federal income tax purposes if its primary place of management and control is located in the United States.
-A successful challenge by the Internal Revenue Service under the AJCA rules or the enactment of the additional rules proposed by the Joint Committee on Taxation could result in VistaPrint Limited being subject to tax in the United States on its worldwide income, which would increase our effective rate of tax and adversely affect our earnings.
+We do not believe that the relevant provisions of the AJCA as currently enacted apply to VistaPrint Limited, but there can be no assurance that the Internal Revenue Service will not challenge this position or that a court will not sustain any such challenge.
+In addition, the United States Senate recently passed legislation that, if enacted, would modify the AJCA by, in part, (i) changing the effective date of the provisions to transactions completed after March 20, 2002 (as opposed to March 4, 2003 under current law) and (ii) excluding non-publicly traded United States corporations from the general application of these provisions (except as may be provided in Treasury Regulations).
+Although the proposed exclusion of transactions involving non-publicly traded corporations would appear to shield VistaPrint Limited from the reach of the proposed change to the effective date as it was a private company at the time it acquired the assets of VistaPrint Corporation, its predecessor United States corporation, it is possible that the Treasury Department could issue regulations overriding the exclusions with the result that the provisions would apply to VistaPrint Limited (since VistaPrint Limited acquired the properties of VistaPrint Corporation on April 29, 2002).
+Furthermore, in early 2005, the United States congressional Joint Committee on Taxation proposed additional rules that, if enacted, would treat a foreign corporation as a United States resident for United States federal income tax purposes if its primary place of management and control is located in the United States.
+A successful challenge by the Internal Revenue Service under the current AJCA rules, the enactment of the Senate's modifications to the AJCA, or the enactment of the additional rules proposed by the Joint Committee on Taxation could result in VistaPrint Limited being subject to tax in the United States on its worldwide income, which would increase our effective rate of tax and adversely affect our earnings.